Originally published September 2014. Updated August 2019.

 How To Choose A Fashion Affiliate Network For Bloggers And Brands

 Depending on which affiliate network you go with, costs and levels of support vary for brands.
 Most charge a setup fee, monthly fee, and percentage around the commission being paid.
-Commissions paid to affiliates generally vary from 4% to 12% depending on how well established and well known your brand is.
-The blogger, on the other hand, doesn't pay a dime to join.
+Commissions paid to affiliates generally vary from 4 percent to 15 percent depending on how well established and well known your brand is.
+The blogger, on the other hand, doesn’t pay a dime to join.

 So, how do YOU get started with affiliate marketing?
 There are plenty of programs out there but a few in particular have gained serious fashion blogger and brand momentum and so sharing the affiliate love with you only seems necessary.